-A guest blog post by Meg Brassil, Consumer Representative
+A blog post written by Meg Brassil, Consumer Representative

 Most of us, when we undertake to care for someone who’s dying, don’t have another person to talk it over with.
 After my son died of leukaemia at home, other people I knew asked me about my experience and involved me in theirs.
 It made me think quite a bit about what it means to achieve a good dying.
 Hopefully these thoughts might be useful to others.

 Understanding what is involved with the dying of a family member or a close friend or neighbour isn’t a straightforward thing.
 You can’t assume one experience of dying is the same as another.
 Most importantly, you can’t necessarily control what and when things happen.

 There is no formula for dying.
 There is no exact timeline.
 No-one can predict exactly what symptoms the dying person may experience, what their severity might be or what kind of response to various medications the person dying might have.
 Above all, no-one can predict how the person who is dying will cope.
 Even that will probably vary from day to day.

 If you want to be involved AND be useful then my advice is to make plans where you can, be prepared as much as you can BUT be prepared to be flexible.

 The first thing to think about is what’s the purpose here?
 To help make this person’s dying a good dying is my guess but simply wanting it doesn’t make it happen.